ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 * image/jpeg
 * image/png

-Clients compliant with this specification must be able to decrypt ExternalParts encrypted with AES-128-GCM.
+Clients compliant with this specification must be able to download ExternalParts with `http` and `https` URLs, and decrypt downloaded content encrypted with the AES-128-GCM AEAD algorithm.

 ## Use of proprietary media types